top of page

 Project Stats: 9.5 weeks, 8 team members

-Personal Roles in Project: Project Manager, Design Lead, Narrative Lead
+Personal Project Roles: Project Manager, Design Lead, Narrative Lead

 (Mar.
 2021 - Jun.
 2021)